Youth Court

 Mitigating Circumstances

-Circumstances, which may have led to you committing the crime are considered and these could include:
+Circumstances, which may have led to the youth committing the crime are considered and these could include:

 • Situation at home